stephenbensley/YatzyCoach/README.md

 - Screenshots contains the various screenshots for the app store listing.
 - Solver implements a MacOS app that solves the game of Yatzy offline and saves the results to a file.
 - Tests implements the unit tests for the core game logic.
-- Yahtzee contains the core Yatzy logic shared between Coach and Solver.
+- Yatzy contains the core Yatzy logic shared between Coach and Solver.